 Community-led facilities and activities, like many things, were quickly suspended during the onset of the national coronavirus lockdown.

-As the country begins to return to some degree of normality, Devon County Council is keen to help local communities get back to doing the things they love safely and confidently, so they’ve created a special fund to support them.
+When life slowly started returning to some degree of normality we were keen to help local communities get back to doing the things they love safely and confidently, so we created a special fund to support them.

-Councillor Roger Croad, Devon County Council’s Cabinet Member for Communities, said:
+Councillor Roger Croad, Cabinet Member for Communities, said: